 MIJNWATER ALL OVER THE NEWS

-We publish Mijnwater News to keep you up to date on the highlights at Mijnwater B.V, our work in the field, innovations in mine-water technology, the findings of the Interreg partners, and to share the responses we get from throughout the region with you.
-Mijnwater B.V. is helping to achieve an energy-neutral Parkstad Limburg by 2040.
-We share news about our organization or the organizations we cooperate with and support through our website and social media on an almost daily basis.
+We publish Mijnwater News to keep you up to date on the highlights at Mijnwater B.V, our work in the field, innovations in mine water technology, the findings of the Interreg partners, and to share with you any responses we have received from throughout the region.
+Mijnwater B.V. is helping to ensure Parkstad Limburg is energy-neutral by 2040.
+Our website and social media feature very regular updates from our organization or the organizations we cooperate with and support.

-If you have any other business contacts whom this information could benefit, then feel free to e-mail it to them.
-Want to receive news from us in your mailbox?
-Please use the ‘Register’ button on our homepage: www.mijnwater.com.
+If you have any other business contacts who may benefit from this information, then please feel free to e-mail it to them.
+If you would like to receive news from us in your mailbox, then please use the ‘Subscribe’ button on our homepage: www.mijnwater.com.

 In this issue: